Skip to main content.

 Angelica Sanchez, assistant professor of music

-This course is a two-semester course and will explore the history of the black American art form called Jazz from its roots to the 1960’s against the backdrop of American History.
-We will explore and gain a deeper awareness of the provocative history of jazz from an economic, social, and political perspective.
-Students will identify key jazz players and examine how their lives and their innovative contributions have often reflected societal inequalities.
-In addition to surveying the history of jazz, students will also gain listening skills that will enable them to identify style, instrumentation, historical and musical content within the jazz idiom.
+The focus of this course is an exploration of the Black American art form called jazz against the backdrop of American history.
+We will gain a deeper awareness of the history of jazz from an economic, social, and political perspective, as well as expanding listening skills to identify style, instrumentation, and content within the jazz idiom.

 Political Science 261, Student Voting: Power, Politics, and Race in the Fight for American Democracy